BRAND MEMORIES – LIVING WITH DEMENTIA

 Students and school groups

-Build and test your knowledge about dementia care.
-Download our free learning worksheet for independent museum visits and explore the role of cultural institutions in healthcare.
+Build and test your knowledge about dementia care with our free worksheet for student groups.

 Professional development talks